Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-user-lab/Create-a-user.md

 💁🏾‍♂️ cat /etc/passwd

-As you can see all users live in the /etc/passwd directory (in Linux a directory is the equivelent to a folder 🗂 in windows).
+As you can see all users live in the /etc/passwd directory (in Linux a directory is the equivalent to a folder 🗂 in windows).

 Let's break this command down: